cfengine/documentation/guide/language-concepts/variables.markdown

 ```

 This time, the `hardening` bundle does not take an argument.
 Instead it
-converts the `va.tmpdirs` list into a local list variable "x" directly.
+converts the `va.tmpdirs` list into a local list variable `x` directly.

 ## Data Container Variables